-Next we stopped for a New York City classic: bagels.
-New York’s version are considered by some to be the best because of their deliciously chewy texture.
+Next, we stopped for a New York City classic: bagels.
+New York’s version is considered by some to be the best because of its deliciously chewy texture.
 At Hudson Bagels, we devoured Everything Bagels smeared with a thick layer of cream cheese.
 I loved the taste of the salty herby seasoning mixed with the tangy cream cheese.

 So, why are New York bagels so good?
 Some people credit the city’s soft tap water as the secret.
 But the American Chemical Society says that while the water plays a small role, it’s the production process that has the biggest effect, including refrigerating and then boiling the bagels before baking them.

 Along the way, our guide pointed out famous homes.
 We saw Bob Dylan’s first apartment, Washington Irving’s house (author of The Legend of Sleepy Hollow) and the building used for the exterior shots of Monica’s apartment on Friends.

 He also took us by Cherry Lane Theatre, which describes itself as “New York’s longest continuously running Off-Broadway theatre,” and through beautiful Washington Square Park.